 iii.
 Jacob thought the real enemy was outside of him, being Esau.
 The real enemy was his own carnal, fleshly nature, which had not been conquered by God.

 4. (27-29) Jacob’s name is changed, and he is a blessed man.

 So He said to him, “What is your name?”
 He said, “Jacob.”
 And He said, “Your name shall no longer be called Jacob, but Israel; for you have struggled with God and with men, and have prevailed.”
 Then Jacob asked, saying, “Tell me Your name, I pray.”
 And He said, “Why is it that you ask about My name?”
 And He blessed him there.

 i.
 We all want to name ourselves favorably.
-We say, “I am firm; you are obstinate; they are stubborn fools.”
+We say, “I am firm; you are stubborn; they are obstinate fools.”
 God wouldn’t allow Jacob to cover up his name, because in his case it reflected his true nature.

 i.
-From this point on, he will be called Jacob twice as often as he is called Israel.
+From this point on, this son of Isaac will be called Jacob twice as often as he is called Israel.
 Apparently, there was still plenty of the old man left in Jacob.

 c.
 For you have struggled with God and with men, and have prevailed: Jacob prevailed in the sense that he endured through his struggle until God thoroughly conquered him.
 When you battle with God, you only win by losing and by not giving up until you know you have lost.
 This is how Jacob prevailed.

 d.
 Why is it that you ask about My name: The Man probably refused to tell Jacob His name because He figured Jacob should already know it, and it turned out that Jacob did know exactly who this was.